2023 Best Value Health/Medical Admin Services Associate Degree Schools in the Southwest Region

 Full Health & Medical Administrative Services at McLennan Community College Report

-College of the Mainland came in at #6 in this year’s edition of the Best Value Health/Medical Admin Services Associate Degree Schools in the Southwest Region ranking.
-COM is a small public school located in the midsize suburb of Texas City.
+College of the Mainland landed the #6 spot in the 2023 rankings for the best value associate degree health & medical administrative services programs.
+COM is a small public school located in the suburb of Texas City.

-San Jacinto Community College ranked #7 on this year’s Best Value Health/Medical Admin Services Associate Degree Schools in the Southwest Region list.
-Located in the large suburb of Pasadena, San Jacinto College is a public college with a very large student population.
+San Jacinto Community College did quite well in this year’s ranking of the best places for health & medical administrative services students to get a associate degree.
+It came in at #7 on the list.
+Located in the large suburb of Pasadena, San Jacinto College is a public school with a fairly large student population.

 San Juan College ranked #8 on this year’s Best Value Health/Medical Admin Services Associate Degree Schools in the Southwest Region list.
-Located in the small city of Farmington, SJC is a public college with a medium-sized student population.
+Located in the small city of Farmington, SJC is a public college with a moderately-sized student population.

-SJC undergraduate students pay an average of $4,546 in tuition and fees each year.
+SJC undergraduate students pay an average of $4,882 in tuition and fees each year.

 The average tuition and fees for an out-of-state undergraduate student at Midland College are $5,880 a year.